adisol19/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern

+Web Development Intern - Task 1: landing page of Uber Eats

-This project features a basic landing page for Uber Eats, created using only HTML and CSS.
-It showcases a clean design, easy navigation, and a responsive layout, making it a great example of simple front-end web development.
+Uber Eats Landing Page: This repository contains a basic Uber Eats landing page created using only HTML and CSS.
+It is a straightforward, static webpage designed to showcase essential web development skills, including layout and styling.

+Features
+- Clean and responsive design
+- Simple navigation bar
+- Eye-catching hero section
+- Footer with basic information

+Technologies Used
+- HTML: For the structure of the page
+- CSS: For styling and layout